 Section 588FE(4) of the Act provides for payments to related parties may be voided where the Company was insolvent at the time of the transaction or entered during the 4 years ending on the relation back day, being 7 April 2022.

-Base on my review of the books and records I have identified payments made to related entity including Joscelyn Best and KBM license during the relation back period.
-These transactions were reflected in the movements of the Division 7 Loan account and formed part of the Div7A claim as discussed above.
+See commentary above which may also be subject to this Section of the Act.

 Insolvent Trading (Section 588G)